 The Combined Fund Drive (CFD) is Washington State’s workplace giving program for active and retired public employees.
 State and higher education employees are invited to give to the charity of their choice through payroll contribution and agency fundraising events.

 For more than 30 years, Washington State has proven to be one of the most giving states in the nation.
-Each year, over 16,000 active and retired public employees pledge more than $5 million to over 2,900 local, national and global charities.
-That number is good enough to place Washington State fourth in the nation amongst state employee giving programs, an incredible feat given the fact that our great state is twelfth in overall population.
+Each year, over 15,000 active and retired public employees pledge more than $5 million to over 1,700 local, national and global charities.
+That number is good enough to place Washington State third in the nation amongst state employee giving programs, an incredible feat given the fact that our great state is 13th in overall population.

 In order to qualify to be a part of the CFD, our charities must be a registered 501(c)3 or 170(c)1 with the Internal Revenue Service, and must also have an updated registration with the Office of the Secretary of State.

 The Combined Fund Drive does not endorse or condone the actions of any individual member organization.
 The program merely acts as a connection between the donor and his/her charity of choice.
 To find out more about what disqualifies on organization, download our program WACs by clicking here.

 As outlined in the Combined Fund Drive’s CONTACT POLICY, there are very strict policies placed on its charities when contacting donors, ensuring that the CFD protects the privacy of everyone who gives through payroll contribution.

 A state employee can safely and easily through the CFD’s online system, or with a paper contribution form in any of the following ways:

 A recurring amount will be taken out of each paycheck until the employee chooses to stop.